A match pattern is a URL with the following structure, used to specify a group of URLs:

 <scheme>://<host>/<path>

-scheme: Must be one of the following, separated from the rest of the pattern using a double slash (//
+scheme: Must be one of the following, separated from the rest of the pattern using a colon followed by a double slash (://

 ):